venikman/FPF/FPF-Spec.md

   * logical relations (KD‑CAL, LOG‑CAL),
   * episteme structures (C.2.1),
   * systems/roles/methods (A/B),
-  * services and APIs (including Method/Service interfaces),
+  * services and APIs (including Method/Service interfaces and ports),
+  * cells in a tables and databases,
   * guards, bridges, and flows in E.TGA,
   * and publication operations (E.17).
     A scheme that is too domain-specific (e.g. “database attributes only”) won’t scale; the same discipline must underlie **all** `U.Signature`d argument/port lists.